en kvinna som ler framför sin dator

 In the programme Early academic career, early career researchers are offered funding to independently pursue a research project in co-production with the business sector.
 Starting in 2025, this programme replaces the former Prospekt programme.

-Today’s knowledge-intensive society is in great need of cutting-edge research results and people with academic excellence.
-One way to meet these needs is to offer promising researchers good opportunities for an academic career.
+Today’s knowledge-intensive society is in great need of cutting-edge research results and individuals with both scientific excellence and understanding of conditions in the business sector.
+One way to meet these needs is to give promising researchers good opportunities for an academic career with links to the business sector.

 Project design